RemcoSlijkhuis/EHExtractor/README.md

 The main directory layout of this repository is that of a Ghidra Module Project as created by the GhidraDev plugin.
 The bulk of the code can be found in src/main/java, unit tests in src/test, and the script-specific code in ghidra_scripts.
 Packages are used to group related classes.
 All classes have been provided with javadoc.

 The following table gives an overview of the different high-level parts (through the packages).
-Full (javadoc) documentation is included in this repository and can be [seen here](/doc/index.html).
+Full (javadoc) documentation is included in the [doc directory](/doc) in this repository.

 | Package                        | Description                                                                                                                                                                 |
 | ------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|